vshymanskyy/blynk-library-lua/README.md

 ## Bonus

-The `Timer` is included only for demonstration purposes.
+The `Timer` is included for demonstration purposes.
 Here are also some handy functions:

 ```lua